Nyusha: 2007–2009: Early career

 In 2008 Nyusha took seventh place in the international contest New Wave 2008 and also wrote the final song of the heroine in the dubbed version of the film Enchanted.
-In 2009, she released her first single Вою на луну (Voyu na lunu) or in English Howl at the moon.
-Her composition won Song of the Year - 2009.
-At the concert Europa Plus Live 2009 she introduced the new songs Angel in Russian and the English Why?
+In 2009, she released her first single "Howl at the Moon".
+Her composition won Song of the Year 2009.
+At the concert Europa Plus Live 2009 she introduced the new songs "Angel" in Russian and the English "Why".